-I’ve been talking a lot lately about meal planning, so I thought it was time to get real and show you exactly what I eat on a typical day.
+I’ve been talking a lot lately about meal planning with my clients, so I thought it was time to get real and show you exactly what I eat on a typical day.

 Exercise & Activity Levels

 I have a standup desk and will raise or lower it according to my energy levels but I spend most of the day sitting.
-I take the dog for a 45-minute walk in the morning, and another 45 minutes most evenings.
-I do HIIT for less than 10 minutes twice a week on my air bike.
-I lift weights for 45 minutes 5 days a week.
-In the summers I like to hike.
-In cooler weather, I may take up running but most of the time I just walk 90 minutes a day, do HIIT 2x a week for about 10 minutes, and lift weights 5x a week.
+I take the dog for a 45-minute walk or bike ride in the morning, and another 30 minutes most evenings.
+I lift weights for 75 minutes 4 days a week.
+This is my “Base”.
+In the summer, I like to layer on a hike every weekend.
+In the winter, I’ll cross-country ski.
+Once in a while, I might do yoga, a spin class, or swim.

 The most important thing, nutrition-wise?
 I make sure I have protein at every meal and eat lots of vegetables.
-To make it easy to get the vegetables in, I food prep every Sunday by roasting a couple of cookie sheets of vegetables that I toss in olive oil, salt, and pepper.
+To make it easy to get the vegetables in, I’ll eat frozen or prebagged veggies.
+I’ll also food prep every Sunday by roasting a couple of cookie sheets of fresh vegetables that I toss in olive oil, salt, and pepper.
 I’ll also batch cook some chicken breasts.

 I ensure I eat enough food to fuel my workouts and recover.
 I also allow for treats because I believe in moderation and sustainability.
 I’m not one of those coaches that thinks Snickers bars and donuts are off-limits!